-Time is our most valuable resource, and yet it is not the one we know best how to manage.
-That's why a time-monitoring or a time-management software is essential for everyone.
+Time is our most valuable resource, yet it is not the one we know best to manage.
+That’s why time clock software or time-management software is essential for everyone.

-There is a lot of time-management software out there, and while some of them don’t cost much, they are still not free.
+There is a lot of time clock software out there, and while some don’t cost much, they are still not free.

-The free open source software is – I believe – one of the best things to have happened to our modern world.
-Luckily for us, there is some time-clock software that is both good and open-source, so let us take a look at some of these options, shall we?
+Free, open-source software is one of the best things to have happened to our modern world.
+Luckily for us, some time-clock software is both good and open-source, so let us take a look at some of these options, shall we?

-ClockIt has a biometric reporting mode which gives specific times and has been reported to work well.
+ClockIt has a biometric reporting mode that gives specific times and has been reported to work well.

-It has a convenient mobile version that has even more features such as employee GPS tracking and route mapping.
+It has a convenient mobile version with even more features such as employee GPS tracking and route mapping.

 2- CKZ Time Clock

 CKZ Time Clock is an excellent option for those looking for real-time employee monitoring.
-It is designed to help businesses in managing attendance, vacation days, sick days, holidays, and payroll.
+It is designed to help businesses manage attendance, vacation days, sick days, holidays, and payroll.

 The free software gives you the features of payroll, time tracking, real-time employee monitoring, attendance, and overtime tracking.
 However, the free version is limited to three users only and doesn’t have any-in app security measures.

-For more than three users and the system-level security functions you will have to pay, which starts at $49.95.
+You will have to pay for more than three users and the system-level security functions, which start at $49.95.

-Also worth noting is that this is not a web-based software, it has to be installed on a device running Windows OS.
+Also worth noting is that this is not web-based software.
+It has to be installed on a device running Windows OS.

 3- Open Time Clock

-The open Time clock is an open-source, web-based time clock software.
-It has two versions, the free one which has no limit on users and employees – unlike the previous options on this list – and includes clock-in/clock out features, payroll calculation capabilities, and mobile access as well.
+OpenTimeclock is an open-source, web-based time clock software.
+It has two versions, the free one that has no limit on users and employees – unlike the previous options on this list – and includes clock-in/clock-out features, payroll calculation capabilities, and mobile access.

-You also get Multiple shift tracking, locations permissions and GPS Tracking, and PTO request and approval system.
+You also get Multiple shift tracking, location permissions and GPS Tracking, and a PTO request and approval system.

-However, the free version doesn’t include the reporting features or the web-camera functionality.
-To get those premium features, you will need to upgrade to the paid plan (called Standard Plan), which will set you back $200 per year.
-With the paid version you also get tech support, setup assistance, and 24-hour customer service line.
+However, the free version doesn’t include the reporting features or web-camera functionality.
+To get those premium features, you will need to upgrade to the paid plan (called Standard Plan), setting you back $200 per year.
+You also get tech support, setup assistance, and a 24-hour customer service line with the paid version.

 4- Time Clock Wizard

-Time clock wizard is a free open source time clock and employee scheduling software.
-The company that made the software doesn’t make any money off of it, but rather through selling additional options like merchant accounts, web design, and small business loans.
+Time clock wizard is a free, open-source time clock and employee scheduling software.
+The company that made the software doesn’t make any money off it, but rather by selling additional options like merchant accounts, web design, and small business loans.

-They do, however, occasionally use the software’s dashboard to advertise their services, but we think this is fair enough.
+However, they occasionally use the software’s dashboard for advertising their services, but we think this is fair enough.

-The software is fully-featured and includes timeclock features, timesheets, reimbursements, and time scheduling capabilities.
-The software can also notify employees by text and emails of any changes in schedule.
+Time Clock Wizard software is fully featured and includes timeclock features, timesheets, reimbursements, and time scheduling capabilities.
+The software can also notify employees by text and emails of any schedule changes.

-The newest version of the software is, unfortunately, limited to only three users and doesn’t support a dedicated account manager or the extended reporting features.
+Unfortunately, the newest version of the software is limited to only three users and doesn’t support a dedicated account manager or extended reporting features.

 5- Time Clock MTS

 Time Clock MTs is an open-source time-tracking and employee monitoring software.
-The software includes employee time-tracking, time-off requests, fingerprint attendance tracking, PTO requests, and reporting capabilities.
+The software includes employee time-tracking, time-off requests, fingerprint time attendance, PTO requests, and reporting capabilities.

-With Time Clock MTS you can also get webcam images of employees when they clock in or clock out.
-Whether you go for the free or the paid version you also get auto-setup and the full security measures.
+With Time Clock MTS, you can also get webcam images of employees when they clock in or clock out.
+Whether you go for the free or the paid version, you also get auto-setup and full security measures.

 The software can be installed on Desktop computers (running Windows OS), and the free version gets you all the features included in the pro version but is limited to three users only.
 The paid version adds more comprehensive attendance reporting and in-app overtime calculations.

-The app allows employees to request time off within the app, and they can view their schedules as well.
+The app allows employees to request time off within the app, and they can view their schedules.

 With the free version, you get full time-tracking and Basic Timesheet reporting.
 However, the free version limits you to 15 users, and for more, you will have to go for a paid version.